openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Offer Endpoint {#credential_offer_endpoint}

-This endpoint is used by a Credential Issuer in case it is already in an interaction with the End-User that wishes to initiate a Credential issuance.
+This endpoint is used by a Credential Issuer that is already interacting with an End-User who wishes to initiate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

 ## Credential Offer {#credential_offer}